Future Homes Standard

 We believe that heat pumps will be the principal means of producing low-carbon heat for existing homes, as well as for new homes.

-Responses to the Future Homes Standard Consultation are expected by 10 January 2020.
+Responses to the Future Homes Standard Consultation were published on 19 January 2021.